hookdeck/terraform-provider-hookdeck/templates/guides/rules.md

 }
 ```

--> With Hookdeck Terraform provider, you can keep your filter and transformation code in version control.
+With the Hookdeck Terraform provider, you can keep your filter and transformation code in version control.